rashmimarganiatgithub/rashmimarganiatgithub/README.md

 - 🌱 I’m currently working as Freelancer

-- 💞️ I’m looking to collaborate more into NLP and Computer Vision field for full time.
+- 💞️ I’m looking to collaborate more into NLP and Computer Vision field.

 - 📫 How to reach me : rashmi.margani@gmail.com